FOREX-Euro inches higher; much rides on EU events

 policy decision on Thursday.

-The ECB is likely to cut interest rates by 25 basis points
+The ECB is seen likely to cut interest rates by 25 basis

 The central bank is also seen likely to offer ultra-long